demmings/gsSQL/README.md

         ];
     }

-addTableData(table, data) ==>
+addTableData(table, data)
-    table: name referenced in SQL statement.
+    1)  table: name referenced in SQL statement.
-    data:  either a double array with column title in first row OR a string indicating a sheet range (named range or A1 notation).
+    2)  data:  either a double array with column title in first row OR a string indicating a sheet range (named range or A1 notation).

-enableColumnTitle(true) ==>
+enableColumnTitle(true)
+    1)  true or false.
 Output a column title (default is none or false)

 execute(stmt) ==>
-      SQL SELECT statement to run.
+    1)  stmt:  SQL SELECT statement to run.
         Returns a double array of data (first row is column title - if enabled).

 Using from SHEETS as a custom function.
 example: